 Lobular carcinoma in situ (LCIS)

-Lobular carcinoma in situ (LCIS) is an uncommon condition in which abnormal cells form in the lobules or milk glands in the breast.
+Lobular carcinoma in situ (LCIS) is an uncommon condition in which abnormal cells form in the milk glands (lobules) in the breast.
 LCIS isn't cancer.
 But being diagnosed with LCIS indicates that you have an increased risk of developing breast cancer.

 LCIS usually doesn't show up on mammograms.
 The condition is most often discovered as a result of a breast biopsy done for another reason, such as a suspicious breast lump or an abnormal mammogram.

-Lobular carcinoma in situ (LCIS) develops in a milk-producing gland, or lobule, and does not spread into nearby breast tissue.
+Lobular carcinoma in situ (LCIS) develops in a milk-producing gland (lobule) and does not spread into nearby breast tissue.

 When to see a doctor

 Make an appointment with your doctor if you notice a change in your breasts, such as a lump, an area of puckered or otherwise unusual skin, a thickened region under the skin, or nipple discharge.

 Ask your doctor when you should consider breast cancer screening and how often it should be repeated.
 Most groups recommend considering routine breast cancer screening beginning in your 40s.
 Talk with your doctor about what's right for you.

 It's not clear what causes LCIS.
 LCIS begins when cells in a milk-producing gland (lobule) of a breast develop genetic mutations that cause the cells to appear abnormal.
 The abnormal cells remain in the lobule and don't extend into, or invade, nearby breast tissue.